Wajo Regency

-Wajo Regency has its seat of government (capital) in the town of Sengkang.
+Wajo Regency has its seat of government (capital) in the town of Sengkang, part of the urban area of Tempe, which is situated in the eastern shore of Lake Tempe, South Sulawesi's largest inland lake.

 History

-The modern Wajo Regency was established in 1959, covering the land area of the former Kingdom of Wajoq.
+The modern Wajo Regency was established on 4 July 1959, covering the land area of the former Kingdom of Wajoq.

 Administration

-The Wajo Regency in 2023 (as in 2010) comprises fourteen administrative Districts (Kecamatan), tabulated below with their areas and their populations at the 2010 Census and the 2020 Census, together with the official estimates as at mid-2023.
+The Wajo Regency in 2025 (as in 2010) comprises fourteen administrative Districts (Kecamatan), tabulated below with their areas and their populations at the 2010 Census and the 2020 Census, together with the official estimates as at mid 2025.
 The table also includes the location of the district administrative centres, the number of administrative villages in each district (totaling 142 rural desa and 48 urban kelurahan), and its postcode.